⚡ DELIVERY IN EUROPE AT €4.90 ⚡ FREE FROM €39 ⚡

 Although typically Japanese in its approach to nature and Mount Fuji, this work incorporates Western influences.
 The use of linear perspective, for example, is a technique inspired by Dutch prints introduced to Japan through trade with the Dutch East India Company.
 This blend of aesthetics contributes to the uniqueness of the composition and partly explains its universal appeal.

-A popularity that spans the centuries
+A popularity that spans centuries

 An immediate success in Japan and abroad

-An omnipresent motif in pop culture
+A ubiquitous pattern in pop culture

-An omnipresent motif in pop culture
+A ubiquitous pattern in pop culture

 References in music and cinema